 Introduction

-Cabbage (Brassica oleracea var. capitata L.) is one of the most important leafy vegetable crops grown during both kharif and rabi seasons in Jharkhand.
+Cabbage (B. oleracea var. capitata L.) is one of the most important leafy vegetable crops grown during both kharif and rabi seasons in Jharkhand.
 Owing to its favourable agro-climatic conditions and assured market demand, cabbage is cultivated almost round the year in Ramgarh district, contributing significantly to farmers’ income and nutritional security.
 Globally, cabbage is grown over an area of about 22 million hectares with a production of nearly 65 million tonnes, while in India it occupies approximately 0.36 million hectares, producing 7.1 million tonnes with an average productivity of 21.5 t ha⁻¹ (FAOSTAT; NHB).

 In Jharkhand, about 8.5 per cent of the total cultivated area is under vegetable production, with cabbage emerging as a major commercial crop.
 Cabbage is recognized as a high nutrient-exhaustive vegetable crop, requiring substantial quantities of nutrients to realize higher yields and better-quality heads.
 Therefore, meeting the nutritional demand of cabbage solely through native soil fertility is often inadequate, particularly in the red and light-textured soils of the region, necessitating the combined use of chemical fertilizers and organic manures.